The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Spectroscopic Data

-Stage II of our survey includes redshifts taken with the fiber-based AAT/2dF observations between June 2018 and May 2020.
-AAT/2dF deploys 400 fibers over a two-degree diameter field.
-We used the 580V and 385R gratings in the blue and red arms, respectively, both providing a resolution of $R =1300$ (between 1 and 1.6\,\AA{} per pixel) over a maximum wavelength range of 3700--8700\,\AA{}.
-We use the same low spectral resolution set-ups and data reduction pipelines detailed in \paperone{}.
+Stage II of our survey includes redshifts taken with the fiber-based AAT/2dF observations between 2018 June and 2020 May.
+The AAT/2dF deploys 400 fibers over a 2$^\circ$ diameter field.
+We used the 580V and 385R gratings in the blue and red arms, respectively, both providing a resolution of $R = 1300$ (between 1 and 1.6\,\AA{}\,pixel$^{-1}$) over a maximum wavelength range of 3700--8700\,\AA{}.
+As in \paperone{}, the data were reduced using the facility software 2dfdr and Marz \citep{10.1016/j.ascom.2016.03.001}.
+Spectra were visually inspected to verify the correct template fit.
+Typical redshift errors are 25\,\kms.

-\subsection{Single-Slit Spectra: Palomar DBSP}
+\subsection{Single-slit Spectra: Palomar DBSP}

 The primary goal of our single-slit work is to observe objects for which we failed to measure a redshift using the facilities above due to low signal-to-noise, bad sky subtraction, or other issues.
-We obtained data on the 200-inch Hale Telescope at Palomar Observatory with the Double Spectrograph (DBSP) between June 2019 to June 2020.
-DBSP is a single-slit spectrograph that uses a dichroic to split light into separate, simultaneously observed red and blue channels \citep{oke1982}.
+We obtained data on the 200 inch Hale Telescope at Palomar Observatory with the Double Spectrograph (DBSP) between 2019 June to 2020 June.
+The DBSP is a single-slit spectrograph that uses a dichroic to split light into separate, simultaneously observed red and blue channels \citep{oke1982}.
 For the blue side, we used the 600/4000 grating at an angle of $27.3^\circ$.
 For the red side, we used the 316/7500 grating at an angle of $24.6^\circ$.
-This results in wavelength coverage of 3800--5500\,\AA{} and 5500--9500\,\AA{}, respectively for the blue and red sides.
+This results in wavelength coverage of 3800--5500 and 5500--9500\,\AA{} and spectral resolution of 1.1 and 1.5\,\AA{}\,pixel$^{-1}$, respectively, for the blue and red sides.
+We determine redshifts using a modified version of the MMT redshift algorithm above; typical errors are 30\,\kms.